cvonk/OPNpool/FULL_INSTALL.md

 We will build a printed circuit board (PCB) with an ESP32 module, RS-485 adapter and DC/DC converter.

 If you're in Silicon Valley, give me a ping to avoid long lead times.
 I have extra (partly) assenmbled units and will provide them at cost.
-If there is enough interest, I can start a project on Tindie or Crowd Supply to get some volume pricing.

 ### Schematic